Coconut Oil For Acne: Does It Help?

 The crux of coconut oil acne treatment is founded on the fact that the emollient is rich in lauric acid, which is believed to be potent at inhibiting the activity of acne-causing bacteria.
 Reduced activity of these acne-associated bacteria will of course translate to lower skin breakout incidence and a marked reduced severity should it occur.

 There's also plenty of anecdotal evidence that appears to suggest that lauric acid can also help with acne scarring and reduce the conspicuousness of the post-inflammatory blemishes.
-Actually, it employs almost the same mode of action utilized in AENO's Cystic Acne Scar Remover that has built a name for itself as one of the most effective hyperpigmentation-fading treatments on the market.
+Actually, it employs almost the same mode of action utilized in AENO's Severe Acne Treatment.
 AENO’s superstar acne remover is, nonetheless, a more powerful remedy in this aspect since it draws its efficacy from a specially-formulated array of active ingredients that are not present in coconut oil.

 Apart from its antiviral and antibacterial properties, coconut oil also packs a choke-full of beneficial fatty acids that complement its acne-fighting properties to help you maintain your newly-earned flawless skin easily.